-Tech Memo: PSNSRP Phase 11 - Optimization Scenarios (Year 1)
+Tech Memo: PSNSRP - Optimization Scenarios Phase 1

-5 Standard Methods for the Examination of Water and Wastewater, 22nd edition
+&lt;sup>5 Standard Methods for the Examination of Water and Wastewater, 22nd edition

 For Scenario 2 (which was only run for year 2006), the greatest reduction in municipal WWTP nutrient loads for both nitrogen and carbon occurs when WWTPs in the Main Basin are set to reference levels.
 While other marine point sources are included in SSM such as several industrial sources, reductions for industrial sources were not modeled in any of the Optimization Scenarios.
 The TN loads are reduced by 51%, and TOC loads are reduced by 5%.